 We filed into the waiting room and then the examination room and giggled and chatted away.
-My blood pressure was going up by the minute because of my last painful fill experience, and it helped to have my girls their chatting away.
-At my request the lovely nurses even brought in a few implants so the girls could see what they looked and felt like.
+My blood pressure was going up by the minute because of my last painful fill experience, and it helped to have my girls they’re chatting away.
+At my request, the lovely nurses even brought in a few implants so the girls could see what they looked and felt like.
 I wish I had been filming all the reactions lol!

 As he began, I felt the normal amount of uncomfortable pressure but it wasn’t nearly as bad as last time.
-We were able to put in another 80cc’s and bring the grand total up to 360cc.
-My doctor had to stop not because I was in pain (though I was sore afterwards and was forced to take it easy the next few days) but, because my skin was stretched to capacity.
+We were able to put in another 80cc and bring the grand total up to 360cc.
+My doctor had to stop not because I was in pain (though I was sore afterward and was forced to take it easy the next few days) but because my skin was stretched to capacity.
 There was even a worrisome white spot (which means blood isn’t getting to the skin) that my PS had me promise I would keep checking.
 If it continued to stay the same, he told me I would need to come back and get some fluid taken out so the pressure would be relieved.
 We filled up the other side so they were even and my beloved PS said the words I was longing to hear.

 “We’re going to have to stop with fills, let’s set the date for your next surgery.”